System requirements and other deployment considerations for indexer clusters

 The main difference is in the storage requirements for peer nodes, discussed below.

 Note: The storage needs of the master node are significantly lower than those specified in the "Reference hardware" topic, since the master does not index external data.

 Indexer clustering is available on all operating systems supported for Splunk Enterprise.
 For a list of supported operating systems, see System requirements in the Installation Manual.

-All indexer cluster nodes (master node, peer nodes, and search heads) must run on the same operating system.
+All indexer cluster nodes (master node, peer nodes, and search heads) must run on the same operating system and version.

-If the indexer cluster is integrated with a search head cluster, then the search head cluster instances, including the deployer, must run on the same operating system as the indexer cluster nodes.
+If the indexer cluster is integrated with a search head cluster, then the search head cluster instances, including the deployer, must run on the same operating system and version as the indexer cluster nodes.

 Synchronization of system clocks across the cluster